-4. Developing Creates effective learning 1, 3, 4, 5, 6, 8, 12, 16, 17, 19
+4. Developing • Creates effective learning 1, 3, 4, 5, 6, 8, 12, 16, 17, 19

 effective environments (in classroom/

 learning online/work placement etc.)

-environments, Directs students to appropriate
+environments, • Directs students to appropriate

 student support and services and

 support and follows up to determine

 guidance outcomes e.g. language and

-S study skills or counselling
+g study skills or counselling

-Demonstrates respect and
+• Demonstrates respect and

 requires students to demonstrate

 respect for others

 Engages students in

 consideration of core values,

 ethical and professional

 practices at LUMS

-Supporting and guiding students
+١. Supporting and guiding students

 (academic & non-academic

 advising)

-Providing mentorship, guidance
+• Providing mentorship, guidance

-and academic supervision
+• and academic supervision

 Initiative or innovation in

-supporting students and creating
+• supporting students and creating

-supporting students and creating supportive, engaging learning
+supportive, engaging learning environments

-environments

-• Contribute to the development

-of a diverse and inclusive
+• Contribute to the development of a diverse and inclusive

-T44 learning community at LUMS 2 (7 0 10 12 12 15 16
+Internation of learning community at LUMS 2 6 7 0 10 12 12 15 16

-5. Integration of Teaching and learning research 3, 6, 7, 9, 10, 12, 13, 15, 16
+5. Integration of • Teaching and learning research 3, 6, 7, 9, 10, 12, 13, 15, 16

-scholarship, incorporated into teaching
+scholarship, research and incorporated into teaching

-research and practice

-professional Inclusion of discipline-based
+practice Inclusion of dissipling based

-activities with research in the curriculum and
+professional activities with • Inclusion of discipline-based research in the curriculum and

 teaching and engagement of students in

-in support of pedagogically sound discipline-
+in support of pedagogically sound discipline- based research

-student based research
+student

 learning • Incorporation of professional,

 industry and work-based

 practice and experiences into

 teaching practice and the

 curriculum